robdekker/triviapp/REPORT.md

 ### Home screen
 There is a lot going on at the Home screen, because it checks various variables in order to determine whether the user has some questions to play or not.
 First of all, it presents the user that is logged in, these values come from Firebase.
 Afterwards, a function is called which retrieves data about the questions that are in Firebase, or not.
 There is data about the date the questions were fetched, the current date and the current weekday (this is an integer).
 According to these values, a second function is called which determines what to do:
 * If there are questions in Firebase, check if the current day is monday so all daily and weekly points need a reset and new questions need to be fetched from the API and afterwards send to Firebase with the current date and weekday.
+Also, check if the reset is already done, because then you need to get the questions from Firebase.
 * If the current day is not monday, it needs to check if the questions were fetched from the API today.
 If they were, get these from Firebase if the user have not answered them already, otherwise say "No questions available".
 If they were fetched another day, fetch new questions from the API, send them to Firebase afterwards with the current date and weekday, and reset the daily points of all players.
 * If there are no questions stored in Firebase at all, new questions will be fetched.
 This will occur only the first time the app is in use.
 Tapping on the "start quiz" button will immediately change the value of lastTimeAnswered to the current day, so cheating is not possible (like closing and reopening the app).
 The questions, wheter fetched from the API or from Firebase, will be presented in the Question screen due to the ```prepare(for segue:)```.
 Finally, I've implemented an animation to get the user's attention to the "start quiz" button if it is enabled.